sjclayton/easyeffects-presets/README.md

 #### Laptop Speakers (Default)

-Preset targeted at laptop speakers, designed mainly for my laptop (Lenovo ThinkPad Edge E540), may or not not work well for other similar ThinkPad models.
+Preset targeted at laptop speakers, designed mainly for my laptop (Lenovo ThinkPad Edge E540), may or may not work well for other similar ThinkPad models.
 Designed to enhance bass as much as possible without creating distortion or negatively effecting other frequencies.

+### Headphones

 #### LG Tone Free FP5 (Default)